Cook County Criminal Law Information Center

 Experienced Award Winning Criminal Defense Lawyer for Cook County Criminal Cases

 Cook County criminal defense lawyer, James Dimeas has handled criminal cases in all of the courthouses in Cook County.
-He understands that each of the courthouses in Cook County operates a little differently from every other Courthouse.
-He knows where everything is and how to get things done in each Courthouse.
+James Dimeas understands that each of the courthouses in Cook County operates a little differently from every other Courthouse.
+James Dimeas knows where everything is and how to get things done in each Courthouse.

 You can contact Cook County criminal defense lawyer, James Dimeas, 24 hours a day to discuss your criminal case.
 James Dimeas is also available by telephone 24 hours a day.
-You can always reach Mr. Dimeas at 847-807-7405.
+You can always speak to James Dimeas personally by calling 847-807-7405.